☛ Explore Rift Valley's five lakes (south of Addis Ababa),

-Means of Transport – Private Vehicle and Boat
+Means of Transport – Private Vehicle and Boat on Lake Ziway

-Total Distance Covered – 575 km
+Total Distance Covered – 575 km (about 357 miles)

-With this 2-days tour from Addis Ababa visit Adadi Mariam rock church, the grave site of Tiya (UNESCO World Heritage and 14th Century AD), 5 Rift Valley lakes, Bishoftu (Debre Ziet) Crater Lake, Fish Market of Lake Awassa, and Abiyatta Shalla Lakes National Park and enjoy scenic stops to enjoy the view of the Rift Valley.
+You'll see 5 Rift Valley lakes and the Bishoftu (Debre Ziet) Crater Lake.
+Visit the Fish Market of Lake Awassa, and Abiyatta Shalla Lakes National Park.
+Take scenic stops to enjoy the dramatic views of the Rift Valley.

 Day 1 – Addis Ababa – Steles of Tiya - Awassa

 Along the way, visit villages of the Silte and Gurage tribal groups.
 At the village of the Gurage people, learn how to prepare Kotcho (bread they prepare from the root of Enset or False banana tree).
-Stop at different to enjoy views of the Ethiopian part of the Great East African Rift Valley.
+Stop at different viewpoints to enjoy views of the Ethiopian part of the Great East African Rift Valley.

 The next stop of the tour is at Shashemene town to visit the Jamaican Rastafarian Community at their church.

-You will enjoy one of the best sunset your time touring Ethiopia at Awassa, if the weather is good.
+You will enjoy one of the best sunset of your time touring Ethiopia at Awassa, if the weather is good.
 Awassa is one of the biggest cities of Ethiopia and the regional capital of Ethiopia.
 O/N – Haile Resort Hotel

 Day 2 – Awassa – Shashemene – Abiyatta Shalla Lakes National Park– Addis Ababa

 Meet locals of the Sidama tribe as they have breakfast of fresh catch Tilapia fish and spot a number of birds gathered looking for leftover fish.
 Walk around Lake Awassa to see the rare Colobus Monkey (Black and White Monkey).

 Then, head north to the other Rift Valley Lake of Langano with a stop at the Abiyatta Shalla Lakes National Park.

-Lake Shalla is the deepest lake in Ethiopia and it is a breeding ground for the seasonal flamingoes.
-If the road condition is good continue driving farther to visit the Natural Hot Spring waters where locals use the waters to get healed from skin diseases.
+Lake Shalla is the deepest lake in Ethiopia, and it is a breeding ground for the seasonal flamingos.
+If the road condition is good, continue driving farther to the hot springs.
+Visit Natural Hot Spring waters where locals use the waters to get healed from skin diseases.

 With a lunch stop at the Rift Valley Lake of Langano, drive on the Express Way back to Addis Ababa.

-Please, contact us for prices, details and booking!
+Please, contact us for prices, details, and booking!